Skip to content

 Around the world, there are private museums and art collections that VIP guests can visit undisturbed.
 Presidents, billionaires and famous pop singers.
 That kind of thing.
 You will find such a private collection in the Stadtpalais Liechtenstein in Vienna.
 We will visit one of these after lunch.

-On Friday afternoon they open the gate for us.
 Two in-house art experts are ready to show us the family’s private museum, closed to the public.

 Palais Liechtenstein ballroom, Vienna.
 Grünwald photo.